MatteoJoliveau/stories/content/unnamed/srd.md

 STR:  3
 DEX:  1
 END:  2
-PER:  0
+PER: -1
-WIL: -1
+WIL:  0
 ```

 #### Dice roll

-Ability scores can be randomly determined by rolling a `6d6`, lowering all results by 2, and discarding the lowest.
+Ability scores can be randomly determined by rolling `6d6`, lowering all results by 2, and discarding the lowest.
 For example, let's consider the following roll:

 ```
 6 - 2 =  4